 Once a company has raised capital from its investors, it gets listed in stock exchanges to allow those investors to buy and sell stocks among market participants.

 There are too many factors that change the stock price such as earnings, the economy, credit market, personal sentiments of investors and geopolitical events.

-One of the most important parameter investors look for in a company before investing in stock is it’s earnings.
-However, the overall company’s share price is determined entirely by supply and demand.
+One of the most important parameter investors look for in a company before investing in stock is its earnings.
+However, the overall company’s share price is determined entirely by supply and demand in the market.

 In simple words, supply is the number of shares people want to sell and demand is the number of shares people want to buy.
 The difference between supply and demand decides in which direction the stock price will move.

 That is to say, if a large number of market participants want to buy shares of a particular company and a lesser number of market participants are willing to sell, the share price would rise.

 Likewise, if there are few buyers and more sellers in the market, the price would fall as there will be a fight among sellers as a result they will undercut each other’s price to sell their ownership.